20th May 2018

 A trail challenge that’ll make your lungs feel like something is chasing you through the woods!

-Back in 2018 in an new format
+It’s back for 2018 in an new format

 want to run?